microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 - ```azure-storage-blob``` to connect to the storage account
 - ```cryptography```

 Next, we'll install the updated requirements.txt.
 For this, open the integrated terminal in VSCode.
-Make sure that the correct virutal environment is active.
+Make sure that the correct virtual environment is active.
 If it is not, execute the following terminal command inside the *01_Azure_OpenAI_Service* directory:

 ```source .venv/bin/activate```